If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 9. Visit Fortifications and Enjoy Stunning Panoramic Views

-In 1705 French built Fort George to defend the island from sea invasions.
-At first, it was called Fort Royal, but Britains have changed the name to Fort George, according to King George III.
+In 1705, the French built Fort George’s to defend the island from sea invasions.
+At first, it was called Fort Royal, but the British renamed it Fort George, after King George III.
 After climbing up the stairs, you can enjoy stunning panoramic views of the city and the sea.

 Fort Matthew is not far from there.
 It is worth visiting because you can see well-preserved interior areas and underground tunnels.